GovTechSG/adex-ug/User Guide/Browse Topic.md

 - Subscribe to the topic
 - See the status of the topic
 - Edit own topic only
+- View payload - Payload last seen time and can copy large payload to clipboard

 ![Image not Available](/assets/Fig30.png)